Frogmore House and Gardens - Frequently Asked Questions

 Traffic is stopped when the guards make their way between the barracks on Sheet Street, along the High Street and into the Castle.
 Traffic Wardens and Police control traffic on the following approaches to the centre of town: Thames Street, the junction of Victoria Street and Sheet Street and near the junction of Frances Road and Sheet Street.
 Traffic is usually stopped between 10.45am and 11am (as the guards march to the Castle) and between 11.15am and 11.30am (as they return to the Barracks).

 A ticket for entrance in to the gardens costs £6.70.
 Children under 5 are free.
+Tickets can be purchased on the day with cash or cheque.

 It is not possible to pre-purchase tickets for entrance in to the house, these can only be purchased on the day once inside the garden, with cash or cheque.